BastienLBCH/poc-messaging-service-demo/README.md

 3. **Information button** : Clicking on it will list the created users you can add to a conversation.
 UI being bad, the button to get back to this screen is on the top left.
 4. **Message form** : Place to write your message.
 To send it click on "Send" or press enter.
 Make sure you selected a conversation before sending a message.

+Before sending a message or adding a user to a conversation, please make sure to select the conversation before.

 ### API